 A risk assessment of the potential hazards at the Nursery has been undertaken and is reviewed regularly.
 New pieces of equipment and activities are also ‘risk assessed’ and all our equipment is checked before it is used and regularly updated.

-We recognise that materials suitable for older children may pose a risk to younger children in the Nursery.
+- Equipment offered to children is developmentally appropriate, recognising that materials suitable for older children may pose a risk to younger/less mature children in the Nursery.

 Daily Risk Assessment